Wallace Trevor Holliday

-Wallace Trevor Holliday was president of Standard Oil of Ohio, John D. Rockefeller's' first oil company, from 1928 to 1949 and chairman of the board from 1949 until his death on November 7, 1950.
+Wallace Trevor Holliday (March 10, 1884 – November 7, 1950) was president of the Standard Oil Company (Ohio), John D. Rockefeller's' first oil company, from 1928 to 1949 and chairman of the board from 1949 until his death on November 7, 1950.

 Early life

 Holliday was born in the old Newburgh section of Cleveland, Ohio on March 10, 1884.
 He was the son of William Wallace Holliday and Mary McDonald Holliday, both of Scottish extraction.
 His father was a physician in Cleveland for many years.
 His brother, Clarence was 6 years his junior.

 Education

 He attended Cleveland South High School, Western Reserve (1901–04) and Cornell (A.B., 1905) Universities, and the Harvard Law School (LL.B., 1908).
 He held the honorary degree of LL.D.
 (1947) from Rollins College.
 The summers of his school years, he worked for the New York Central System Railroad on construction jobs, going up the scale from axman, rodman and topographer to bridge-building inspector.